Originally Published on October 6, 2022. Last Updated on October 2, 2023.

 No garden, patio, or front porch is complete without seating from which you can comfortably relax and enjoy the fresh air.
 Available in a variety of designs and lengths, benches offer room for two or more guests.
 They’re also a great option for solo relaxation, a place to go when you want to get lost in a good book or listen to the peaceful chorus of chirping birds.
 A comfortable, well-designed bench can bring form and function to any underutilized space or forgotten corner.

 When choosing a patio bench, you want to look for high-quality designs, durable materials, and a style that plays well with your current decor.
 You may want to set a budget ahead of time to prevent overspending.
-Today, we’re going to answer the most common questions regarding outdoor benches, including materials, sizing, and styles.
+Before we dive into different materials, sizing, styles, and accessories, let’s decide: Is an outdoor bench right for your space and lifestyle?

 If you want something that will last for years and require little maintenance, materials do matter.
 If your outdoor space is subject to inclement weather or if you have kids and pets, look for durable, moisture-resistant materials.
 If the area is covered or you don’t mind the extra maintenance, less durable materials could work.

-In short, how you maintain your bench is largely dependent on the material you choose.
-(Materials will also affect the cost, and an outdoor bench typically starts at $150 and goes upwards of $1,000.)
-Below we’ve listed the most common materials used in outdoor benches and how much maintenance is required to keep each looking its best.
+In short, the good looks and longevity of your bench is largely dependent on the material you choose.
+Below we’ve listed the most common materials used in outdoor benches and rated each by how much maintenance is required to keep in great condition.

 Cast iron is a traditional patio furniture choice, and a bench in this metal material may feature a simple design or more ornate appearance.
 Susceptible to rust, cast iron will require a higher level of maintenance.
 Iron is heavy, which is ideal for enduring wind gusts—but not so great if you want to move your furniture.
 These styles generally require cushions to sit comfortably.